Magical Queenstown, New Zealand: Missing Neverland!

 This magical atmosphere is generated from the melting pot of tourists, backpackers, thrill seekers, adrenaline junkies and sprinkled with locals.
 Once you’ve tasted from the pot, It’s hard for us to leave.
 There are people I know who arrived as backpackers but never left.

-This mixture of people coming together creates such a unique atmosphere and high energy that I have never felt or experienced anywhere else in the world.
-When you’re in Queenstown, you’re not just there; you become a part of it and become lost to the rest of the world.
+This mixture of people coming together creates such a unique atmosphere and high energy that I have never felt or experienced anywhere else in the world except for Portugal.
+When you’re in Queenstown New Zealand, you’re not just there; you become a part of it and become lost to the rest of the world.

 Becoming a local in Neverland